 Our annual report

-This summer the UK will host the G7, here we explain what the G7 is and why this meeting is important.
+26th June will see the start of the next G7 summit, hosted by Germany.
+Here we explain what the G7 is and why this meeting is important.

 The Group of Seven, more commonly known as the G7, is an organisation made up of: Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.